CrossStyle/MEP2BIM/readme.md

 ## IFC  Visualization

-We recommend using [BIMVision](https://bimvision.eu/download/) software for IFC visualization.
+We recommend using [BIMVision](https://bimvision.eu/download/) software to visualize the IFC.

 Demo 1: